Search

 sudo systemctl start varnish-controller-router

-If everything went right you will see something like this using the Varnish Controller CLI on the controller server.
+If everything worked, you’ll see something like this in the Varnish Controller CLI on the controller server:

 # Execute command